Courses

 Crowdsourcing for Computer Vision

-This class will cover fundamental and state-of-art problems in computer vision, the sub-discipline of artificial intelligence that tries to create computers that can “see”.
+This course will cover fundamental and state-of-art problems in computer vision, the sub-discipline of artificial intelligence that tries to create computers that can “see”.
 Students will explore this field through examination of the human-based challenges faced when teaching computers to see.

 Prior Offerings